Janet Suzman

-Suzman later starred in a wide range of classical and modern drama as well as directing many productions, both in Britain and South Africa.
+Suzman later starred in a wide range of classical and modern drama as well as directing many productions in the UK and South Africa.
 Suzman appeared in A Dry White Season (1989), a film that examined apartheid.

 Early life

-Janet Suzman was born in Johannesburg to a Jewish family, the daughter of Betty (née Sonnenberg) and Saul Suzman, a wealthy tobacco importer.
+Janet Suzman was born in Johannesburg, South Africa, to a Jewish family, the daughter of Betty (née Sonnenberg) and Saul Suzman, a wealthy tobacco importer.

-Her grandfather, Max Sonnenberg, was a member of the South African parliament, and her aunt was the civil rights/anti-apartheid campaigner Helen Suzman.
-Suzman was educated at the independent school Kingsmead College, Johannesburg, and at the University of the Witwatersrand, where.
+Her grandfather, Max Sonnenberg, was a member of the South African parliament, and her aunt was the civil rights and anti-apartheid campaigner Helen Suzman.
+Suzman was educated at the independent school Kingsmead College, Johannesburg, and at the University of the Witwatersrand.